xmlongan/ajdmom/README.md

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [ajdmom: a Python Package for Deriving Moments and Covariances of some Affine Jump Diffusion Processes](https://doi.org/10.1287/ijoc.2019.0000) by Yan-Feng Wu and Jian-Qiang Hu.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [ajdmom: a Python Package for Deriving Moments and Covariances of Affine Jump Diffusion Processes](https://doi.org/10.1287/ijoc.2019.0000) by Yan-Feng Wu and Jian-Qiang Hu.
 The snapshot is based on [this SHA](https://github.com/xmlongan/ajdmom/commit/958ffaa07eea293d83076368eea129c55efb1aac)